Tinkerforge/doc/en/source/FAQ.rst

 IP address instead of "localhost".

-I don't get timeouts when i call a function
+I don't get timeouts when I call a function
 -------------------------------------------

 If you expect to get a timeout (e.g. because a Brick or Bricklet is not